Bioconductor/bioc_git_transition/doc/scenario-9-sync-existing-github-gitbioc.md

-# Scenario 9: Sync existing GitHub and _Bioconductor_ repositories
+# Scenario 9: Sync existing _Bioconductor_ and Github repositories

 **Goal:** Ensure that your local, _Bioconductor_, and Github repositories are all in sync.